Updating a log group

 -

-: Log group name.
-This is an optional setting. -
+name: Log group name.
+This is an optional parameter. -

-: Folder ID.
-This is an optional setting.
-It defaults to the value defined by the provider. -
+folder_id: Folder ID.
+This is an optional parameter.
+It defaults to the value specified in the provider settings. -

 -